 - Doing so will give you the device’s unique identifier token.
 Copy the commands starting from <<<< Identifier Token Start >>>> up to <<<<< Identifier Token End >>>>> as shown in the below image.
 Make sure you don’t end up copying the Bootloader prefix.

 - Now head to the HTC Unlock page and select your device from the right-hand side and login with your credentials.

 - Scroll to the bottom until you reach the My Device Identifier Token section.
 In that box, paste the token that you have just copied in the above step.
 Then hit the Submit button.

 - You should now get the Token submitted successful message.
 Likewise, you must also receive an email from HTC with the Unlock_code.bin file.
 Download this file and place it in the platform tools folder.

 - We will now have to flash this file onto your HTC device.
 For that, type in the below code in the CMD window and hit Enter.

 - Upon executing the above command, you will get an Unlock Bootloader warning message on your HTC device.
 Use the Volume keys to highlight the Yes option and then hit the Power key to confirm your choice.

-So this was all from this guide on how to unlock bootloader on any HTC device.
+So this was all from this guide on unlocking the bootloader on any HTC device.
 We hope that the above instructions will help you out in carrying out the said process.
-Even then if you face any issues, do drop in your queries in the comments section below.
-Also, keep in kind that the first boot after the unlocking process will take some time.
+If you face any issues, do drop in your queries in the comments section below.
+Also, remember that the first boot after the unlocking process will take some time.
 You will also have to set up your device from scratch using your Google ID.
-Rounding off, here are some other iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Trick that you should check out as well.
+Rounding off, here are some other iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Trick that you should also check out.